fsheikh/QawwalRang/README.md

 # Contents

-- data: Collection of 72 one-minutes duration [Qawwali]() songs.
-Format is mono with 44100Hz as sampling rate
+- data: Collection of 72 one-minutes duration [Qawwali](https://www.britannica.com/art/qawwali) [songs](blob/data/qawwalrang.tar.bz2).
+Format is mono with sample rate 44100 Hz
 - metadata: JSON formatted schema and metadata file describing Qawwal rang dataset, like song name, artist and URL
 - src: Two python3 programs one to (rebuild) dataset from metadata file and another program to classify songs as Qawwali genre.
 - article: Documentation with motivation, description and results from this work